What are Alcohol and Substance Use Disorders (ASUD)?

 Medications can reduce the cravings and other symptoms associated with withdrawal from a substance by occupying receptors in the brain associated with using that drug (agonists or partial agonists), block the rewarding sensation that comes with using a substance (antagonists), or induce negative feelings when a substance is taken.

-There are multiple FDA-approved medications for AUD, OUD, and PTSD; however, while TBI is of interest, there are no FDA-approved specific pharmacotherapy and none of these combined disorders have FDA-approved pharmacotherapies.
+There are multiple FDA-approved medications for AUD, OUD, and PTSD diagnosis; however, none of these combined disorders have FDA-approved pharmacotherapies, and while TBI is of interest, there is no FDA-approved specific pharmacotherapy.

-Why is the PASA Consortium needed and how will it help advance ASUD prevention and treatment?
+Why is the PASA needed and how will it help advance ASUD prevention and treatment?

 Along with an observed lack of integration in care for ASUDs with behavioral health and medical care, a 2013 IOM report found that use of pharmacotherapy-based treatment options tended to be limited in the military, despite the availability of a solid evidence base regarding their effectiveness .
 Additionally, the potential for side effects and poor patient treatment may make the FDA medications currently approved for the treatment of alcohol dependence less-than-ideal options.
 Thus, new pharmacotherapies for treatment of ASUD are sorely needed.

-The PASA Consortium uses a state-of-the-art translational approach (from animal models to humans) to understand the complex interaction of substance abuse with the now-common military stress comorbidity of associated PTSD and TBI.
+The Alliance uses a state-of-the-art translational approach (from animal models to humans) to understand the complex interaction of substance abuse with the now-common military stress comorbidity of associated PTSD and TBI.

 Center for Behavioral Health Statistics and Quality.
 (2015).
 Behavioral health trends in the United States: Results from the 2014 National Survey on Drug Use and Health (HHS Publication No. SMA 15-4927, NSDUH Series H-50).
 Retrieved from http://www.samhsa.gov/data/